Acxiom is one of the top 10 most important citation sources for Local SEO.

 There is only one way to find Acxiom listings.

 Acxiom’s search function looks extremely basic but it works fairly well.
 You can search by phone number.
 Or you can filter by state and search by name.
 In our experience, least common name denominator finds all related listings.
 However, we still suggest searching all name variations (just to be safe).

-We highly recommend that you use both searches to find all listings for your business.
+We highly recommend that you use both name and phone number searches to find all listings for your business.

 Listings do not have live URLs.
 Therefore, Google “site:” search is not an effective way to find business listings on Acxiom.
 It also makes recording all listings a little bit trickier.
 Just like everything else, we use Monday.com to record our findings.
 We list the types of errors and which searches found them.